dlewburg/reading-notes/README.md

 # Reading-Notes

 Hello!
-My name is Dasha and ***WELCOME*** to my *GitHub* Readiing Notes Page.
+My name is Dasha and ***WELCOME*** to my *GitHub* Reading Notes Page.
 I'm new to the world of coding and have a lot to learn before I can master anything!

 Here I have created notes of *my version* of understanding of the reading material.
 I hope any info here can be helpful to another person. ***Enjoy***